Who are the Acadians? – A brief introduction to their history and culture

 Hotels:

-Hotels in Yarmouth and the Acadian Coast * You can book through our partner booking.com.
+Hotels in Yarmouth and the Acadian Coast * (advertisement) you can book, for example, through our partner booking.com.

 - Village Historique Acadien Caraquet